Mauna Loa: Climate

+Impacts on ecosystem

+Hawai’i’s volcanoes have had an impact on the ecosystem throughout the years.
+Mauna Loa is an active volcano and has erupted many times, each time sending lava into the oceans and the forest.
+The hundreds of lava flows impact the surrounding land and vegetation within the region creating soil that is more nutrient dense.
+The climate of the island in combination with the lava flow has allowed for plant matter and other organic material to decompose faster.
+The flow of lava, rainfall, various elevations, and clouds release more nutrients and phosphorus as well.
+The Volcanoes National Park has been split into seven different zones depending on the elevation levels, forests found, coast, and mountains.

+Over the years, plant matter that provides more nutrients has been collected by locals and used for religious and traditional purposes.
+There continues to be limits to what plants are collected and the quantity to ensure that the land and soil around Mauna Loa stays regulated.

 Observatories

 Atmospheric CO_{2} concentrations measured at the Mauna Loa Observatory.

 The location of Mauna Loa has made it an important location for atmospheric monitoring by the Global Atmosphere Watch and other scientific observations.
 The Mauna Loa Solar Observatory (MLSO), located at 11155 ft on the northern slope of the mountain, has long been prominent in observations of the Sun.
 The NOAA Mauna Loa Observatory (MLO) is located close by.
 From its location well above local human-generated influences, the MLO monitors the global atmosphere, including the greenhouse gas carbon dioxide.
 Measurements are adjusted to account for local outgassing of CO_{2} from the volcano.

 The Yuan-Tseh Lee Array for Microwave Background Anisotropy (AMiBA) sits at an elevation of 11155 ft.
 It was established in October 2006 by the Academia Sinica Institute of Astronomy and Astrophysics (ASIAA) to examine cosmic microwave background radiation.